coderius/yii2-construction-company/README.md

 What included in kit.
 -------------------------

-1. Create options to use p retty Url`s
+1. Create options to use pretty Url`s.
 2. Create rbac controller and base roles.
 Use rbac db manager in this case.
-3. Add links from frontend to backend and conversely
+3. Add links from frontend to backend and conversely.
-4. Create theming in view options
+4. Create theming in view options.
-5. Add in config options to include favicon
+5. Add in frontend/config/main options to include favicon in view.